zephyrgreene/dota_tooltips/README.md

 MOBILITY is a new keyword colored Agility-Green #167C13 to draw attention to the spell's weakness to roots.

 TRUESTRIKE is a new keyword colored pale-yellow #F9FF9E to draw attention to the spell's strength over evasion.

+TRUESIGHT is a new keyword colored bright green #00FF00 to draw attention to the spell's strength over invisibility.

 Consistencies with word usage.